In Defense of “Personality Hires”

 I have to note, that Forbes piece cites research published in Personality Science, a peer-reviewed journal, for the “legitimate reasons to make personality hires,” and then cites a monster.com poll for reasons that personality hires are “A No-Win."

 A lot of interview decisions go off resume skims and vibe checks, especially at startups where People infrastructure is nascent (or non-existent).
-That’s fine!
-Just structure your vibe check.
+That’s fine, just structure your vibe check.

 Here are three easy steps to help you up-the-game on your interview vibe checks:

-This clarifies for you and others what to actually look for, and is — without a doubt — the most effective step to avoid making a bad hire.
+Step 1: WRITE OUT WHAT YOU’RE LOOKING FOR in the three area below.
+This will clarify for you (and others) what you actually want.
+This is — without a doubt — the most effective step to avoiding bad hires.

 What do they gotta KNOW?